H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 Disadvantages of the H-1B

 The first and greatest drawback of the H-1B visa is the fact that there is an annual limit on how many petitions are approved each year.
-While other visas also have a limit, they are not as easy to obtain, and so that limit is rarely reached.
-The H-1B visa, in contrast, regularly receives up to three times the number of petitions than is allotted.
+The H-1B visa regularly receives up to three times more registrations than the annual H-1B cap.
+Thus, even if you have a job offer, you are not guaranteed a position unless your registration is selected in the lottery.

 Due to the lottery process, there are strict dates that must be adhered to during the process.
 For example, your petition cannot be filed until April 1st.
 Also, if your petition is selected and approved, you cannot begin working until on or after the 1st of October of that same year.
 This also limits the benefits that the premium processing service has on your case.